 There’s nothing that looks cooler than a car on the silver screen, and there’s just something special about hearing the roar of a car’s engine through a roper surround sound setup – whether it’s at home or in a cinema.
 Car enthusiasts can’t watch a movie without pointing out their favorite, so we thought we’d put together this cool list of our own personal favorite cars from movies.

-There were a couple gorgeous old classics in the original Godfather flick (released in 1972).
+There were a couple of gorgeous old classics in the original Godfather flick (released in 1972).
 It was considered one of the masterpieces of Francis Ford Coppola, and is considered one of the best movies ever made—even if you don’t watch the rest in the series.

 What makes this car so remarkable?
 It was built in very limited quantities, and was only produced from 1941 to 1942.
 The car came out with a 3-speed manual transmission, and was one of only 295 ever made.
-The original model used in the movie, according to Bonham’s Auction House, came from the estate of Eugene Beardsley and was an incredible landmark of its time, and will certainly turn heads today.
+The original model used in the movie, according to Bonham’s Auction House, came from the estate of Eugene Beardsley and was an incredible landmark of its time, and would certainly turn heads today.

 The auction of the remarkable beauty was announced at the end of 2012.